 Chicago Gospel Music History Today and Tomorrow

-As mentioned, this weekend is the annual Chicago Gospel Music Festival.
+As mentioned, the Chicago Gospel Music Festival is held annually in early June.
 The events and concerts will take place at the Cultural Center and Millennium Park in downtown.
-(Might I suggest taking the Loop Interior Architecture Walking Tour, which ends right at the Cultural Center?)
-Interestingly, many of the performers this year are carrying on Dorsey’s tradition by tying Gospel music to contemporary sounds like hip hop and house.
+(Might I suggest looking into a Downtown Bucket List private tour while you’re in the Loop?)
+Interestingly, many of the performers these days are carrying on Dorsey’s tradition by tying Gospel music to contemporary sounds like hip hop and house.

 We’re also in the early stages of what could be a great new moment in Chicago Gospel music history down in Bronzeville.
 The historic Pilgrim Baptist Church was gutted by fire over a decade ago.
 Adler and Sullivan’s landmark exterior walls are all that’s left, and they’re only standing due to a bulky supporting steel frame.
 You can even see into some of the windows where boards have fallen down, and you’ll see there is no roof!